Gajendra204/RBAC-Panel/README.md

 ## Features

 - **Add Users**:  Easily add users through a form by entering details like name, email, and role.
-The email field includes validation to ensure correct formatting before submission. q
+The email field includes validation to ensure correct formatting before submission.
 - **Edit Users**: Update user details by selecting the "Edit" button in the table.
 The form will load pre-filled user information for easy editing.
 - **Delete Users**:Remove users permanently by clicking the "Delete" button associated with their record.
 - **Responsiveness**: The app adjusts seamlessly across desktop and mobile devices for a consistent user experience.
 - **Role Management**:Define and assign roles to users when creating or updating their details, offering control over access levels.
 - **Data Persistence**: All data is saved in the browser's localStorage, enabling persistence even after the browser is closed or refreshed.
--**Search and Sorting**: Quickly find users in the table using the search bar by typing their name, email, or role.
+- **Search and Sorting**: Quickly find users in the table using the search bar by typing their name, email, or role.

 ## Technologies Utilized